OpenElements/open-elements-website/content/about/index.md

         link: 'https://wikimediafoundation.org'
     oss:
         title: 'Open Source Libraries'
         text: 'Today, almost every software depends on open-source components.
 But unfortunately, such components are often not recognized or analyzed.
-Therefore, it can happen that critical software depends on a component that is no longer maintained or only maintained by a handful of individuals.
-OpenElements supports such projects individually through <a class="link-purple" href="https://github.com/OpenElements" target="_blank">GitHub</a> Sponsoring.'
+Therefore, there have been cases where critical software depends on a component that is no longer maintained or only maintained by a handful of individuals.
+OpenElements supports such projects individually through <a class="link-purple" href="https://github.com/OpenElements" target="_blank">GitHub</a> Sponsorship.'
         logo: '/illustrations/logo-opensource.svg'
         link: 'https://github.com/OpenElements'
     cyberland:
         title: 'Cyberland'
-        text: 'With already over 20 events, <a class="link-purple" href="https://cyberland.ijug.eu" target="_blank">Cyberland</a> is a series of free online events for the Java community - with a strong emphasis on inclusion and diversity.
+        text: 'With more than 20 events, <a class="link-purple" href="https://cyberland.ijug.eu" target="_blank">Cyberland</a> is a series of free online events for the Java community - with a strong emphasis on inclusion and diversity.
 For example, there have been several Ladiesnight mini-conferences, where IT topics are presented exclusively by female speakers, or the Newcomer events, where new speakers are given a platform for their first IT talks. <a class="link-purple" href="/about-hendrik">Hendrik Ebbers</a> is the founder of Cyberland and continues to be a member of the organization.'
         logo: '/illustrations/logo-cyberland.svg'
         link: 'https://cyberland.ijug.eu'
     javaland: